pedromussi1/Underthawed/README.md

   <kbd><img src="https://i.imgur.com/KlLBuhB.png" alt="Level 9"></kbd>
 </p>

-<p>This level is a maze.
-The player must go inside the maze and collect the rings hidden inside the rooms.
-They must track their progress and fidn their way to all the rings to complete the level.</p>
+<p>In the game the player is required to cut ingredients at cutting stations so that they can be used for completing recipes.
+The player must look at the station and press the interact alternate button (by default the "F" key) until the ingredient is fully cut.
+In the pictures above we have the player cutting tomatoes and cabbages.</p>

 <h3>Cooking Patty</h3>